tfredrich/RestApiTutorial.com/content/basics/restcontstraints.md

 Complying with these constraints, and thus conforming to the REST architectural style, will enable any kind of distributed hypermedia system to have desirable emergent properties, such as performance, scalability, simplicity, modifiability, visibility, portability and reliability.

+{{% notice info "RESTful or Not?" %}}
-NOTE: The only optional constraint of REST architecture is code on demand.
+The only optional constraint of REST architecture is code on demand.
 If a service violates any other constraint, it cannot strictly be referred to as RESTful.
+{{% /notice %}}